jonnycoombes/tarantula/README.md

 | ----------------------------- | -------------------------------------- | -------------- | ------------ |
 | facade.system.identifier    | The system identifier (user-defined) | "facade-dev" | "hyperion" |
 |                             |                                      |              |            |

+### __Functional Changes To Previous Versions__

+As far as possible, this version of the Facade attempts to retain functional compatibility with previous versions.
+However, in certain areas (largely for simplification reasons) a number of functional changes have been made.
+These are detailed below.

+#### __Ping returns more sensible information__

+#### __Metadata is always returned for nodes__
+In previous versions of the facade, in order to retrieve the metadata (other than the core information) for a given object within the underlying repository, it was necessary to set the *meta* query string parameter to *true*.
+This parameter has been removed within this version, and full metadata is always returned.
+This change has been made given that the aggressive caching strategies employed within this version of the facade amortise any performance overhead associated with the translation of the native CWS meta-data structures and the required JSON outbound payload.
+For any given node,  the JSON rendition of it's core information and associated metadata is
+*cached* wherever possible , so that successive calls for the same meta-data will incur minimal overhead.